 These people need safety.
 These people need opportunity.
 These people need love.
 If our country can’t give them that, then I’m sure not we can continue to call this country America.

 My name is Brian Mapes.
-I'm a father, husband, Phillies fan, Eagles fan, software developer, technology lover, guitarist, bassist, and MacRumors mod.
+I'm a father, husband, Phillies fan, Eagles fan, comic book lover, software engineer, technology lover, wannabe artist, and former MacRumors mod.
 These are my random thoughts.